piuma/limit-fs/README.md

 ```
 limit-fs [FUSE options] [mount options] mountPoint
 ```
-It is recommended to run limit-fs as regular user (not as root).
+It is _strongly recommended_ to run limit-fs as regular user (not as root).
 For this to work the mount point must be owned by the user.

 To unmount the filesystem:
 ```